asonj/TechCheck/README.md

 gulp watch-production
 ```
 ## Notes

+You can use localhost:8081 for live-reload with [BrowserSync](https://github.com/BrowserSync/browser-sync)

 If pushing to a public source, be sure to uncomment the line for .env in the .gitignore file.